Canon 800D vs Panasonic TZ200

-Both the 800D and the TZ200 are recent models that are part of the current product line-up.
-The 800D replaced the earlier Canon 750D, while the TZ200 followed on from the Panasonic TZ100.
+The TZ200 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the 800D has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 800D was succeeded by the Canon 850D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 800D and the Panasonic TZ200?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.